-Name:

-Address:
+Name: Address:

 -

-Phone#s:
+Phone #s:

-E-ddresses:
+E-ddresses: -

 Discipline and academic interests:

-Anticipated absences:
+Anticipated absences: -

 Any other important personal information:

-How do you hope to benefit from this summer institute on Christian scholarship would you like to learn in particular? ?
-What
+1. How do you hope to benefit from this summer institute on Christian scholarsh like to learn in particular? nip?
+What would you

-2. What suggestions, ideas, proposals, recommendations would you like to make the content or conduct of our summer seminar? regarding
+2. What suggestions, ideas, proposals, recommendations would you like to content or conduct of our summer seminar? make regarding the

-3. Do you have anything else that you would like to communicate with me about o summer seminar?
-The floor is yours! our
+3. Do you have anything else that you would like to communicate with me seminar?
+The floor is yours! about our summer